RyanKadri/rk0.xyz/packages/site/src/lessons/intro-web-programming/lesson7/lab/lab-writeup.md

 ## Part Three

-*Note: We have not yet covered how to handle user input.
-I plan to cover that in class on Wednesday.
-You can certainly try to figure it out in this lab session but if you're confused for this part, maybe just put together the HTML page and don't worry about hooking in the user inputs quite yet*

 For this part of the lab, you will be creating a little HTML and CSS page that will act as a sign-up form for another website.
 You must collect at least the following information about the user:

 - First Name
 - Last Name
 - Age